craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

     imglink: /img/posts/xj-quarter-panels/DSC_0854.JPG
     caption: Ready for POR15
     instruction: |
         We'll now remove the sound deadening material from the holes.
-In order to reach the panels on the drive side you'll need to remove the vertical bar that reinforces the spare tire mount.
+In order to reach the panels on the driver side you'll need to remove the vertical bar that reinforces the spare tire mount.
 I used a Dremel tool with a grinding wheel on it for this step, and then finished with some hand sanding.
 We need a flat and clean area around the hole for the fiberglass + POR15 to adhere too.

   - title: Cover the holes with tape
     img: /img/posts/xj-quarter-panels/DSC_0860.JPG